-SB 1337 (= HB 1405 = HB 1325): This bill adds more professional sports associations to the current list of parties with a special exemption from state charitable raffle limitations.
-Occupations Code 2004.002(2) already provides a special status for fundraising by major league sports teams and permits professional sports clubs-from the NFL, NBA, MLB, MLS-that maintain 501(c)(3) tax-exempt charitable foundations to conduct raffles at every home game in their venues to benefit their charitable purposes of captive foundation.
-Related: SJR 49
+HB 3125 (=SB 1337 - HB 1405): This bill adds more professional sports associations (soccer, hockey, minor league baseball, NASCAR, IndyCar) to the current list of parties with a special exemption from state charitable raffle limitations.
+Occupations Code §2004.002(2) already provides a special status for fundraising by major league sports teams and permits professional sports clubs-from the NFL, NBA, MLB, MLS-that maintain §501(c)(3) tax-exempt charitable foundations to conduct raffles at every home game in their venues to benefit their charitable purposes through a captive foundation.
+Related: SJR 49, the constitutional amendment that voters will have to approve to enact these provisions.